Liam-Gardner/TSNE-APP/README.md

 Front end that will guide you through the steps needed to use the t-SNE algorithm to visualise data.

+## The Problem

-## Currently we have to comment out and edit the code to
+Currently we have to comment out and edit the code to:

 1. Supply data
 2. Convert categorical to numerical